imdevan/expo-expo/README.md

 - [x] Version 0 including features listed above 👆
 - [ ] Easier app theme configs
-- [ ] Abstract supabase service to be used easily with any backend
 - [ ] Basic settings page
 - [ ] Easy deploy to web, android, and ios